dobanisola-scottlogic/scenario-2-20250908-135729/deployment/README.md

   - The game server, accessible on port 8080
   - A PostgreSQL database for the game server to use
-  - A [Gitea](https://gitea.io) Git server, hosting the [contestant repo](../contestant) at `ScottLogic/coding-challenge`, accessible on port 3000
-  - A [Nexus](https://www.sonatype.com/nexus-repository-sonatype) repository, that can act as a proxy for downloading JDKs and Gradle distributions if Internet bandwidth is poor.

 ### Advantages

   - Fully automated setup
   - Free if hosted on a local machine
-  - Also provides contestant repo
-  - If hosted on local machine, can reduce Internet bandwidth requirements

 ### Disadvantages